Beginner's Guide for WordPress / Start your WordPress Blog in minutes

-If you’re running a multi-author WordPress blog, then you would want to ensure that each author adds a featured image for their posts before publishing it.
+If you are running a multi-author WordPress blog, then you will want to ensure that each author adds a featured image for their posts before publishing it.
+This will boost the user engagement and overall aesthetic consistency of your content.

-In this article, we’ll show you how to easily require featured images for posts in WordPress.
+In this article, we will show you how to easily require featured images for posts in WordPress.

 Featured images, also known as thumbnails, are the primary images for a blog post.
 They usually appear next to the post title on your WordPress blog or social media platforms.

-These thumbnails make your blog look more professional and encourage user engagement on your website.
+These thumbnails make your blog look more professional and boost user engagement on your website.

-Ideally, you would want to create and add a featured image for each article on your WordPress blog.
+Ideally, you will want to create and use featured images for each article on your WordPress website.
 However, sometimes you or other authors on your website may accidentally publish an article without a featured image.

 This mistake can make the post look incomplete and unprofessional.